hazardouspilot/public-repo/ChurnPredictionML/README.txt

 It is the main project for Machine Learning, in which I clean and vizualise a churn dataset (phase 1) and carry out feature selection, tune 4 ML models using the data and evaluate the models (phase 2).

+After the semester I added Light_GBM as a third phase where I test out an boosted ensemble model to see if I can acheive better results.